paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 -   Nodes should send a `BackedCandidateAcknowledgement(CandidateHash,
     StatementFilter)` notification to any peer which has sent a manifest, and the candidate has been acquired by other means.
-    -   This keeps alternative paths through the topology open.
-        -   For the purpose of getting additional statements later.
-        -   Why: sending ack is another way of completing "manifest exchange" (pre-req for receiving a statement, see below)
 -   Request/response for the candidate + votes.
     -   Ignore if they are inconsistent with the manifest.
     -   A malicious backing group is capable of producing an unbounded number of